- Workers in the U.S. are logging more hours than ever, with 50 hours per week no longer considered unusual.

 - Not multitasking

 Ultimately, though, it's up to employers to let their workers know it's OK to disconnect.
-However, not all employers are doing so: 64 percent of HR professionals expect employees to be reachable outside of office hours, according to a recent CareerArc/WorkplaceTrends.com survey.
-In another Business News Daily article, CareerArc CEO Robin Richard advised employers to really listen to staff members about what workplace flexibility means to them, and to encourage personal activities outside the office to promote a healthy work-life balance.
+However, not all employers are doing so: 64% of HR professionals expect employees to be reachable outside of office hours, according to a survey by CareerArc and WorkplaceTrends.com.

 PGi surveyed more than 500 U.S.-based professionals about their workweeks.
 For full results, visit PGi's blog post.